Photo Credit: Press

 Another album standout is definitely “Pity Party” which features the talented New Jersey native Royal and the Serpent.
 There is more than a passing resemblance to early Avril Lavigne’s work on this jam and the shouted chorus of “fake b*tch energy!” is just a fun time and doesn’t really require deep reading.

 So much of this album shares that same energy.
 Feelings of anger, certainly but confusion as well and the creeping suspicion that things may never return to whatever the normal was we had enjoyed before our shared worldwide plague experience.
 “Cabin Fever” features ire against the machine that creates, and sometimes destroys, popstars while sounding a lot like late ’90s nu-metal.
 “Molotov” sees the band enter almost early Boston hardcore territory with its chorus of “ok, ok, ok.”
 But uniting all these songs are the commonalities of emotions that we have all been feeling for the past too many years long.

 F.E.A.R. by Stand Atlantic is a nice piece of modern pop-punk and it represents a young band hitting its stride and finding its voice.
 With this effort, Stand Atlantic has something for everyone, no small feat in a world so starkly divided.
-There is more than enough polish on these songs to make them palatable for a wide audience while still maintaining enough raw edge to satisfy rowdier fans.
+There is more than enough polish on these songs to make them palatable for a broad audience while still maintaining enough raw edge to satisfy rowdier fans.
 In short, F.E.A.R. has what you need whether your choice is the club or the pit.